1. WHO WE ARE

 11 YOUR RIGHTS

-11.1 You have the right to ask us not to process your personal information for marketing purposes.
+11.1 You have the right to withdraw your consent for processing of your personal information for marketing purposes at any time.
 You can change your email settings within your GOG account and email communications from GOG to you will contain an opt-out/unsubscribe option.

 You have rights about how your personal information is used.
 Any questions, please contact us at firstname.lastname@example.org.